gumper23/sql/README.md

 # sql.rs
-Golang DB Interface For Queries - Returns a slice of map[string][string]
+Golang DB helper that allows exploration of arbitrary queries.
+Results are converted to strings.

 # Testing (optional)
 ```bash